 Project the additional invested asset portfolio as of the valuation date to the end of the projection period,

-Investing any cash in the portfolio and reinvesting all investment proceeds using the company’s investment policy.
+Investing any cash in the portfolio and reinvesting all investment proceeds using the company’s investment policy, subject to the alternative investment strategy described in section 4.D.4.b.

 Excluding any liability cash flows.